jackyzha0/jackyzha0.github.io/content/thoughts/intentional-arrangement.md

 Standardization allows interopability -- especially necessary for information systems that serve many people.
 No two people organize things the same way.
 No two people have the same requirements for the same information system.

+Design questions/dimensional perspectives on the design of [organizing systems](thoughts/organizing-systems.md)

-Maintaining organizing systems with long expected lifetimes mean that incremental changes to description vocabularies and classification schemes need to happen over time -- ever when the categories are not always explicit. (rel: [digital-gardening](posts/digital-gardening.md))
+Maintaining organizing systems with long expected lifetimes mean that incremental changes to description vocabularies and classification schemes need to happen over time -- even when the categories are not always explicit. (rel: [digital-gardening](posts/digital-gardening.md))

 ### Examples
 #### Enumeration